 Herbert W. Congdon Papers Collection

-The Herbert Wheaton Congdon Papers at UVM consist of six cartons, one box and hundreds of photographs and notecards.
+The Herbert Wheaton Congdon Papers at UVM consist of five cartons, one document box, and eleven boxes containing hundreds of photographs, negatives, and notecards.
 Much of the collection relates to Congdon's part in the Old Buildings Project and his later, individual work on early Vermont buildings.
 Included here are correspondence, notecards, five 8 x 11 and 11 x 14 photographs, drafts of Congdon's writings, black-and-white and color glass slides, and miscellaneous other materials.
 There are also papers, maps, glass slides and photos from Congdon's work on the Long Trail and the Green Mountain Club, as well as 36 volumes of his diaries and a typescript of his unpublished 1400-page autobiography.
 The collection has been arranged by type or subject of material, with some chronological breakdown in each grouping.
 There is another sizable Congdon collection at the University of Oregon.
 For an inventory of the Congdon Papers there, see folder 1-1 of the UVM collection.

 - Congdon, Herbert Wheaton, 1876-1965.
 (Person)